 To move a lot of objects between folders at once, use Bulk Ops, covered below.

-Folder visibility can refer to the objects on the map or the list of objects in the side bar menu.
-You can shorten the folder in the side bar menu by clicking on the name of the folder.
+Folder visibility can refer to the objects on the map or the list of map objects in the folder.
+You can collapse the folder and hide its contents in the map objects sidebar by clicking on the name of the folder.
 Repeating this for multiple folders will make it easier to see your folders list without all of the objects listed within the folders.

 To change whether all the objects in a folder are displayed in the mapviewer, use the check box next to the folder title.
 This will quickly hide or unhide all the objects within that folder on the map.